Freezer Paper or English Paper Piecing

 - Motifs must be cut from a double layer of paper.

 - Iron the two sheets, shiny side down, so they stick together, the bottom sheet will stick to the ironing board.
 Peel the paper off the ironing board.
-The two sheets do not need to be completely adhered to each other, as they are ironed to the fabric, they will be completely adhered.
+The two sheets do not need to be completely adhered to each other, as they are ironed to the fabric, they will have completely adhered.

 - Follow the first three steps up to basting, for Freezer Paper or English Paper Piecing to prepare the motif.